arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 ![Shutting Down Your UNO Q Safely (1)](assets/debian_shutdown_halt.gif)

+After running this command, the shutdown process begins.
+The visual indicators and timing depend on how you are connected to the board.

-After running this command, watch for the screen to go black, indicating the system is in the halt process.
+If using SBC mode with a display connected to the board, watch for the screen connected to the board to go black, indicating the system is in the halt process.
 Wait approximately 10 seconds after the screen goes black to make sure the halt is complete.
 The board will remain powered on but in a halted state.
+Power can then be safely disconnected, as the filesystem has closed safely and all processes have stopped.

-Power can then be safely disconnected; the filesystem has closed safely and all processes have stopped.
+If using PC-hosted mode (USB-C/ADB or SSH connection, no display on board), after running the `sudo halt` command, wait approximately 10-15 seconds to make sure the halt is complete.
+The board will remain powered on but in a halted state.
+Power can then be safely disconnected, as the filesystem has closed safely and all processes have stopped.

+If using Arduino App Lab, it may return to the `Welcome to Arduino App Lab` board discovery view after the shutdown completes.

 The `sudo halt` command is ideal for long-term storage, carrying the board, or any situation where you want the board to stay off until you manually power it back on.